 You need to be fully aware of the policy limits of that insurance company.
-So, it is the responsibility of the insurer to advise you as a first-party insureds/claimants of our rights and benefits under an insurance policy as an essential part of claims adjustment.
+So, it is the responsibility of the insurer to advise you as first-party insureds/claimants of our rights and benefits under an insurance policy as an essential part of claims adjustment.

 Shortly after a car accident in which a third party suffers an injury and seeks compensation to pay for medical bills from the at-fault driver, a demand for policy-limits information often occurs.
 Usually, an attorney or public adjuster contacts the insurance company seeking to get them to disclose policy limits.

 In third-party claims, one of the most vital types of information is the amount of money available to compensate the victim.
-The amount of money potentially available is so important to some liability insurers that they guard this “policy limits” information preventing its disclosure.
+The amount of cash potentially available is so important to some liability insurers that they guard this “policy limits” information preventing its disclosure.

 If there are $50,000 in damages, the insurance company will not pay the extra $30,000.
 But, if the judge or jury awards this, you will have to get the rest of the amount from somewhere else.